Recommended online editing courses in Australia

 If you have tertiary qualifications (but not in editing)

-If you have completed a bachelor degree or diploma that has some relevance to writing or editing (such as Bachelor of Arts), you may be eligible to undertake one of the following online post-graduate courses offered by University of Southern Queensland: Graduate Certificate of Editing and Publishing, or Master of Arts (Editing and Publishing).
+If you have completed a bachelor degree or diploma that has some relevance to writing or editing (such as Bachelor of Arts), you may be eligible to undertake one of these online post-graduate courses offered by University of Southern Queensland: Graduate Certificate of Editing and Publishing, or Master of Arts (Editing and Publishing).

 If you have completed a bachelor degree and are a practising editor, you may be eligible for this online post-graduate course offered by Macquarie University: Graduate Certificate of Editing and Electronic Publishing.